What is platelet-rich plasma?

 These growth factors aid healing by:

-There is accumulating evidence that PRP can help in the following skin conditions:
+There is accumulating evidence that PRP can help wound healing.

 - Venous and arterial leg ulcers

 - Pressure ulcers (bedsores)